 Ways to Check Your Credit Score

 There are different ways you can check your credit score.
-Below are some ways which you can check.
+Below are some ways in which you can check.

-- Visit a nonprofit credit counsellor.
+- Visit a nonprofit credit counselor.

 - Check it with your card issuer or lender.